CVCompiler/In-Demand-Tech-Skills-for-Remove-Developers-in-March-2020/README.md

-# In- Demand Tech Skills for Remove Developers (March 2020)
+# In-Demand Tech Skills for Remove Developers (March 2020)

-Howdy Hackernews readers,
+Howdy Hacker News readers,

 In the middle of 2020, working as a software developer remotely is now the norm, not a perk.